 Each month, Tally will provide you with a detailed payoff plan based on your credit card balances, due dates and interest rates.
 The month-to-month flexibility helps with any unexpected payments that may come your way.

 You may be reluctant to consider credit cards as a solution to your problem considering you may have accumulated debt on a credit card in the first place.
-However, balance transfer credit cards can be an excellent financial tool to consolidate and pay down credit card debt with a period of zero-interest.
-These cards can help you save a significant amount of money on interest and fees and give you headstart at tackling the principal debt (or even paying it off completely).
+However, balance transfer credit cards can be an excellent financial tool to pay down credit card debt within a zero interest period.
+These cards can help you save a significant amount of money on interest and fees and give you head start on tackling your principal debt (or even paying it off completely).

-The Citi Simplicity® Card offers one of the longest interest-free periods available with an introductory 21-month zero percent APR on balance transfers (16.24 percent — 26.24 percent variable APR thereafter).
-Besides this, the card has a “no late fees ever” policy, meaning you won’t be charged a fee for making a late payment nor a penalty rate for doing so.
+The Citi Simplicity® Card offers one of the longest interest-free periods available with an introductory 21-month zero percent APR on balance transfers (14.74 percent — 24.74 percent variable APR after).
+Besides this, the card has a “no late fees ever” policy, meaning you won’t be charged a fee for making a late payment or a penalty rate for doing so.
 The icing on top is the card’s lack of an annual fee.

-If you’re interested in earning rewards while paying off your debt, the Chase Freedom Unlimited® offers an introductory 15-month zero percent offer on purchases and balance transfers (16.49 percent — 25.24 percent variable APR thereafter) for a $5 or 3 percent balance transfer fee (whichever is greater) on transfers completed in the first 60 days and 5% on future transfers ($5 minimum).
+If you’re interested in earning rewards while paying off your debt, the Chase Freedom Unlimited® offers an introductory 15-month zero percent offer on purchases and balance transfers (16.49 percent — 25.24 percent variable APR after) for a $5 or 3 percent balance transfer fee, whichever is greater, on transfers completed in the first 60 days (5 percent on future transfers with a $5 minimum).

 The Freedom Unlimited earns you an unlimited 1.5 percent cash back on all purchases, plus a $150 bonus once you spend $500 on purchases in your first three months.
 On top of all this, you won’t pay an annual fee.
-Just be careful to only spend what you can afford to comfortably pay off each month with this card so you make sure not to add to your debt burden.
+Just be careful to only spend what you can afford to comfortably pay off each month or hold off spending completely until you’ve paid off your credit card debt.

 For help choosing the right balance transfer card, you can utilize Bankrate’s credit card balance transfer calculator.
 Simply enter your current credit card balances and interest rates and compare them with any potential new card details and fees.